-As can be seen there are variou is system tables already defined:- 7.5 0411 be 50011, 13 3y3torri tabiot ancaay achinca
+As can be seen, there are various system tables already defined:-

-ALARMGROUPS Specifies the names of the alarm groups.
-See 8.6 - Alarms .
-FTPFORMATS Specifies the report upload formats available.
+ALARMGROUPS Specifies the names of the alarm groups. e alarm groups.
+See 8.6 - Alarms FTPFORMATS Specifies the report upload formats available.
 See 11.5.5.3 - FTP .
-GROUPS Specifies the available sys defined:- stem groups.
-By default, the following are VCC_UNITSELECT VCC_ADPSELECT VCC_ALARMSELECT VCC_COMMPORTSELECT TOTALS CUSTOMERKEYS METROLOGY Show this pin as a "Units" source.
+GROUPS Specifies the available system groups.
+By default, the following are defined:- VCC_UNITSELECT VCC_ADPSELECT VCC_ALARMSELECT VCC_COMMPORTSELECT TOTALS CUSTOMERKEYS METROLOGY Show this pin as a "Units" source.
 See 6.15 - Units .
-Show this pin as an "ADP" source.
-See 6.16 - ADP .
+Show this pin as a "SigFig/ADP" source.
+See 6.16 - Significant Figures / ADP .
 Show this pin as an "Alarm" source.
 See 8.6 - Alarms .
 Show this pin as a "Comms Port" source.
 Specifies the pin value is to be retained during a "Cold Start - Keep Totals" restart.
 See 11.5.9 - Reboot .
 Reserved for future use.
 Specifies that writes to this pin can only occur if the NMI/MET hardware link is active.
 The pin value is also included in the Metrology checksum.
-HISTORICALS Specifies the names for th e Historical Zones.
-See 8.8 - Historical for mo re information.
+HISTORICALS Specifies the names for th ne Historical Zones.
+See 8.8 - Historical for mo ore information.
 SERIAL_BAUD_RATES Specifies the pre-defined baud rate values for use with comms link serial ports.
 SERIAL_DATA_BITS Specifies the pre-defined data bits values for use with comms link serial ports.
 SERIAL_PARITY Specifies the pre-defined parity settings for use with comms link serial ports.
-SERIAL_PORTS Specifies the pre-defined values for use with comms link serial ports.
-Using this table, along with the VCC_COMMPORTSELECT group above, allows a pin to specified as a serial comms port.
-Using the VCC_COMMPORTSELECT group enables the system to flag "in use" comms ports when changing port via the website and prevent multiple links attempting to use the same port.
+SERIAL_PORTS values for use with comms link serial ports.
+Using /CC_COMMPORTSELECT group above, allows a l comms port.
+DRTSELECT group enables the system to flag "in hanging port via the website and prevent multiple same port.
 SERIAL_STOP_BITS Specifies the pre-defined stop bits values for use with comms link serial ports.
-SYSDISP Specifies the available options when adding a Live Menu in the Displays editor.
-See 8.2 - Displays for more information.
+SYSDISP Specifies the available op editor. tions when adding a Live Menu in the Displays See 8.2 - Displays for more re information.
 SYSINFO Specifies the available entries in the top-level SysInfo input pin.
-SYSINFO2 Specifies the available entries in the top-level SysInfo2 input pin.
-L 1

-UNITS Specifies the available Units.
+SYSINFO2 Specifies the available en tries in the top-level SysInfo2 input pin.
+UNITS Specifies the available Un its.
 See 6.15 - Units for more information.

 USERS Specifies the list of user names (and their associated access levels).
 There are only 6 levels available, with the lowest level '0' having the least restriction.
 Only the names themselves can be altered.
 See 8.2 - Displays for more information.
 ZONES Specifies the list of report zone names.
 See 8.5 - Reports / Live Screens for more information.